leakespeake/docker/docker-compose/phpipam/README.md

 **RUNNING THE APPLICATION**

-We spin up the application with the single **docker-compose up** command.
+We spin up the application with the single **docker-compose up -d** command.
 This does everything to get it running, including setting up the network backing so each service container can converse with one another.
 The **-d** flag starts the containers in the background and leaves them running whilst **-p** aids the naming convention of the seperate containers;

 ```
 docker-compose -p phpIPAM up -d